How to Nail Pinterest Marketing and Pinterest Ads

 Step 3: Claim Your Website

 This is a very important step.
 Confirming your website will allow you to see what other users are pinning from your website, it adds your logo to your Pins (maintaining brand identity), and it boosts the ranking of your Pins in the search results.

 Shopify users – this is really simple to do.
-Select the Add HTML tag option, copy the full meta tag, head over to your Shopify admin > online store > themes, on the appropriate theme click actions > edit code, click on the layout section, click theme.liquid and then paste the full meta tag onto a blank line directly under the opening <head> tag.
-And then save.
+Select the Add HTML tag option, copy the full meta tag, head over to your Shopify admin > online store > themes, then, on the appropriate theme click actions > edit code, click on the layout section, click theme.liquid and then paste the full meta tag onto a blank line directly under the opening <head> tag.
+Then save.
 (More detailed instructions here).

 Step 4: Create Boards

 You’re now ready to start creating Boards and begin pinning: giving users the opportunity to find you, and giving them a reason to follow you.
 But hold that thought.
 Like any social media platform, this requires a well-thought-out, strategic approach in order to successfully increase reach, followers and, ultimately, sales; it requires a Pinterest marketing strategy.